Archive for the ‘The Riot Squad’ Category

 KHJ chart 1-24-68

-December 28th: it’s been 41 years today (the receipt is still in the sleeve) that I bought ‘Zabadak’ at Walt’s Records on Salina Street, doing my part.
-It’s a fantastic single – all jungle drums with haunting strings and chants.
-Sounded stunning on the radio – like nothing else – a lot of stations played it for a few weeks.
-The kind of record that zaps me right back, hence I always remember the date – and I’ll always remember that great shop.
-I can easily visualize the decor – it’s unique record shop smell – I wanted everything in the place – still do.
+I can easily visualize the decor and it’s unique record shop smell.
+I wanted everything in the place, still do.
 One whole wall was lined with brackets that held 25+ copies of a single, where all the biggest sellers made it.
-But the obscure records – many of the ones I mentioned – would reside in the back – on a four sided carousel that swirled, and had slot like pockets, each able to hold 10 or so copies of a single.
-I would go straight to that unit every visit (usually once or twice a month), having to decide which two or three singles I could afford on a dollar a week allowance.
-Some of the ones I had to pass up took me years to locate (The Small Faces ‘All Or Nothing’ with the picture sleeve and The Riot Squad ‘How Is It Done’ come to mind).
-But there were many I did get (Pink Floyd ‘See Emily Play’, Them ‘Richard Corey’, The Yardbirds ‘Goodnight Sweet Josephine’ & The Herd ‘From The Underworld’).
-On December 28, 1967 I tore to that rack – and there it was – ‘Zabadak’.
-My Aunt Nancy, a grand lady, had brought me shopping and kindly paid, thereby allowing me to spend my dollar allowance to buy Inez & Charlie Foxx’s ‘Count The Days’.
-We went on to visit another relative that afternoon where I was tortured, staring at these jems, jonesing to get home and play them.
+But the obscure records, many of the ones I mentioned, would reside in the back on a four sided carousel that swirled, and had slot like pockets, each able to hold ten or so copies of a single.
+I would go straight to that unit every visit which was usually once or twice a month, having to decide which two or three singles I could afford on my dollar per week allowance.
+Some of the ones I had to pass up took me years to locate: The Small Faces ‘All Or Nothing’ with the picture sleeve and The Riot Squad ‘How Is It Done’ come to mind.
+But there were many I did get like Them ‘Richard Corey’, The Yardbirds ‘Goodnight Sweet Josephine’ and The Herd ‘From The Underworld’.

 Now I’m convinced Hot Chip could do a killer remake of ‘Zabadak’.
-Please consider it guys.

 Oh and one other tid bit about Walt’s.
 I ran there to buy Traffic’s ‘Hole In My Shoe’ the day after seeing them at Syracuse University’s Jabberwocky Club on their first tour.
 As I walked in, out came Traffic, with loads of soul and jazz albums.
 They patiently waited as I bought the single then signed it’s picture sleeve.